-6. Program Coordinators/Principals Shall Develop and Implement Procedures for Periodic Review of Physical Restraint Data.
+6. The North River School Procedures for Periodic Review of Physical Restraint Data

-- A. Each Program Coordinator/Principal shall conduct a weekly review of physical restraint data to identify individual students who have been restrained multiple times during the week, and if any such student(s) is identified, will convene a review team to assess the student's needs. - B. If such student(s) are identified, Program Coordinator/Principal shall convene a review team to assess the student(s) needs.
-The Program Coordinator/Principal will determine who should compose the review team and a record of the review will be made available to parent/guardian upon request.
-At minimum, the review team's assessment will include: - i.
+- A. At each North River School weekly staff training a review of physical restraint data will be an agenda item, to identify individuals who have been restrained during the week, especially if a student has been restrained multiple times during the week, and if any such students are identified a review team will convene to assess the student's needs. - B. Review Team to Assess Student Needs: The NRS review team will be composed of the Principal/Coordinator, nurse, a certified restraint trained staff and one counselor.
+A record of the review will be completed by the team and made available to parents upon request.
+At minimum the review team's assessment will include: - i.
 The written reports of restraints - ii.
-Parent/guardian and/or student comments on such reports, if any - iii.
+Parent/student comments on such reports, if any - iii.
 Analysis of circumstances leading up to each restraint - iv.
 Factors that may have contributed to escalation of behavior - v.
-A written plan of action to reduce or eliminate future use of restraint - C. The Program Coordinator/Principal will conduct a review of school-or program-wide restraint data to consider patterns and determine whether modifications to the school's or program's policies, additional staff training, or other action are appropriate to reduce restraints.
+A written plan of action to reduce or eliminate future use of restraint - C. The NRS Principal/Coordinator will conduct a review of school-wide restraint data to consider patterns and determine whether modifications to the school's policies, additional staff training, or other action are appropriate to reduce restraints.

-7. Program Coordinators/Principals Shall Develop and Implement Procedures to Ensure that the Reporting Requirements of this Policy and 603 CMR 46.06 Are Met.
+7. The NRS Procedures to Meet and Ensure Reporting Requirements of 603 CMR 46.06